 At the end of our discovery sessions, we developed an outcome statement with our stakeholders which was to:

 I gained some great insights from our stakeholders and design team during the discovery phase.
 Now, I needed to validate any assumptions made with user research!
 The timeline for research was short (1 week), so I worked quickly to come up with a list of questions to ask participants, and organize a few interviews.

 I put together an online survey using Google Forms and posted a link to it on Facebook and in a Slack design channel I’m a member of.
-Due to the stigma surrounding this subject, I made the survey anonymous - I didn’t ask for personal information such as name or address.
+Due to the stigma surrounding this subject, I decided to make the survey anonymous - I didn’t ask for personal information such as names, phone numbers, or address.
 I also did not make any questions mandatory, so the participant could skip anything they did not feel comfortable answering.
 In doing this, my hope was to make people feel more comfortable to open up about their experiences with mental health.
-I only asked for an email address at the very end of the survey for the purpose of meeting up to discuss mental health further.
-I made it clear that this was optional.
+I only asked for an email address at the very end of the survey for the purpose of meeting up in person to discuss the topic of mental health.
+I made it clear that the email was an optional field.

-I received over 20 responses (19 surveys, and 3 in-person interviews).
+I received 22 responses and scheduled 3 in-person interviews.
 Participants did not skip any survey questions and provided some helpful, candid feedback.